 "And what about underground?"

-"Yes, yes," growled Yadon, "that stands to reason.
-But, forget underground.
+Yadon growled, "Hmm, all right, that stands to reason.
+So let's forget underground.
 What about surface space-stretching?"

-"The library in the Zveggh-Yerrand is quite good," Yadon briefly grinned.
+"The library in the Zveggh-Yerrand is quite good," remarked Yadon briefly, continuing his investigation.

-Anyway, mossongunain would be uttered, of that she was sure.
+Anyway, the word would come, of that she was sure.
 And since she herself had no intention of pronouncing it, and since there was no fourth person present, it would have to be one of the two men.

-Only - the minutes went on and neither of them said it.
+Only - minutes went by, and more minutes went by, and neither of them said it.

-Yadon, turning the dials without results, was becoming restless.
-Presently he let his hands fall and pensively sat back.
-Eyeing the scanscope as a whole, he asked:
+Yadon, turning the dials without results, became more and more restless and impatient until at last he let his hands fall.
+He sat back, eyeing the scanscope apparatus as a whole, not just the screen.

 "The palm-holds?"
-Laro Hing chuckled.
+Laro Hing smiled thinly.
 "Try placing your hands on them, one hand on each."
-For a minute he watched the Starsider try.

-"Invisible repulsion," muttered Yadon, his attempted grip being bounced aside to right and left.
-"More than soapy - it's cushiony, only I can't see the cushions."
+"Invisible repulsion," muttered Yadon while his attempted grip was bounced aside to right and left.
+"More than soapy - it's cushiony."

-"See, you can't get to it that way.
+"See, you can't get to it.
 Try harder if you like."

 Yadon duly increased his efforts to touch the mid-patches on the right and left flanks of the gadget's control-box, but the greater the effort he put in, the greater the invisible resistance his palms encountered.

-Patiently he asked, "What's the point, then, of these... appurtenances which one can't reach to touch?"
+Patiently he asked, "You tell me, then, the point of these... appurtenances which one can't reach to touch."

-Its circular view was now divided by three equally spaced radii into three separate views, all of them utterly different from the featureless plain that had covered the entire display an instant before.
+Its circular view was now divided, by three equally spaced radii, into three separate views.
+Each of them showed scenes that were utterly different from the featureless plain which had covered the entire display an instant before.

-Devlel's gaze was immediately drawn to the lower-left third.
-She would have preferred to tear her eyes away from that image and give it instead to either of the other two thirds, but she dared not do so, not even for a moment; dared not refuse to be shown what was erupting from the plain.
+Devlel's gaze was first entrapped by the lower-left third.
+She would have preferred to tear her eyes away from that image and give it instead to either of the other two thirds, but she dared not do so.
+Not even for a moment could she refuse to be shown what erupted from the plain.

-To see that writhing spout, funnelling up, was to give way to some dreadful though vague belief; whatever the thing might be, it could not be viewed neutrally.
-The notion it gave was of a peering, eye-on-stalk probe that thrashed about in closer and closer sweeps at the observatory.
-And its crown shone brighter with each sweep.
-That blunt and glowing tip was revealed, more and more clearly, to be a matching screen, a twin to that of the scanscope itself.
+To see that up-funnelling, writhing spout, was to give way to the notion it gave of a peering, eye-on-stalk probe, thrashing in closer and closer sweeps at the observatory.
+Its crown shone brighter with each sweep.
+And what that blunt and glowing tip was revealed to be, more and more clearly, was a matching screen, a twin to that of the scanscope.

-On the screen-within-a-screen mouthed a blue head with deeper blue eyes.
-Crowding to either side of it, other similar faces jostled in the background of the picture.
+As for the shape depicted on the waving screen-within-a-screen: there mouthed a blue head, and crowding to either side of it were other, similar jostling faces that thronged the background of the picture.

-Laro Hing tore his gaze from it, dashed to the window of the observatory and cried, "All illusion!
+Laro Hing intervened.
+He tore his gaze from the scanscope, dashed to the window of the observatory and cried, "All illusion!
 Nothing out there!"

-For a moment or two Devlel's heart beat with gladness because, from where she sat, she could hope that he was right: if she made the effort she could turn her head sufficiently, to see for herself that no visible monstrosity was actually lurching up from the plain.
-In truth, nothing would seem amiss, were it not for what was on the scanscope screen.
+For a moment or two Devlel's heart beat with gladness because, from where she sat, she could hope that he was right.
+If she made the effort she could turn her head sufficiently, to see for herself that no visible monstrosity was actually lurching up from the plain.
+Nothing at all would seem amiss, were it not for what was being shown on the scanscope screen.

 Again the Logician insisted, "Nothing's really happening!"